dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

 Consider the code in [@lst:Restrict].
 A compiler cannot move the expression `strlen(a)` out of the loop body.
 So, the loop checks if we reached the end of the string on each iteration, which is slow.
 The reason why a compiler cannot hoist the call is that there could be a situation when the memory regions of arrays `a` and `b` overlap.
 In this case, it would be illegal to move `strlen(a)` out of the loop body.
 If developers are sure that the memory regions do not overlap, they can declare both parameters of function `foo` with the `__restrict__` attribute, i.e., `char* __restrict__ a`.

-[TODO]: there is a problem with this example.
-If you change a call to "arbitraryFunction(a)" instead of "strlen(a)", then the opportunity for optimization (even with the use of the "restrict" keyword) would disappear.

 Listing: Cannot move strlen out of the loop

 ~~~~ {#lst:Restrict .cpp}